jordanneil23/SpawnMob/README.txt

 This is the continuation of SpawnMob for Bukkit that was originally made/developed by Deven Lahoti (xmlns).

+Visit my blog for updates: jordanneil23.com

 Changelog
+V3.2
+MINECRAFT 6.1.2 ONLY!!
+Added horses, will add new features later.

 V3.1
 The major bugs that were in 3.0 should be gone now, added the new mobs.